auth-global/self-documenting-cryptography/design-documents/g3p.md

 ## Abstract

-The Global Password Prehash Protocol (G3P) is a slow password hash function that is _self-documenting_ in the sense that its output hashes aim to be _traceable_ or _useless_ after they have been _stolen_ by an evesdropper.
+The Global Password Prehash Protocol (G3P) is a slow password hash function that is _self-documenting_ in the sense that its output hashes aim to be _traceable_ or _useless_ after they have been _stolen_ by an eavesdropper.
 It does this by extending the role of the traditional _salt_ parameter to serve as a communication channel intended to be used by deployments to identify themselves to observers.

 This communication channel is based on _cryptoacoustics_, which is the art of encoding messages in cryptographic state changes in ways that are easy for observers to decode and difficult for attackers to obfuscate.

 Here, an observer is anybody is capable of computing the correctly-salted G3P hash function on hardware they provide on passwords of their own choosing.
-An attacker might be a data thief who would like to outsource a cracking attack on a G3P password hash without simulatenously extending an invitation to report that G3P hash as stolen.
+An attacker might be a data thief who would like to outsource a cracking attack on a G3P password hash without simultaneously extending an invitation to report that G3P hash as stolen.

 Most (all?) common cryptographic hash functions exclusive-or their input into a state machine, therefore suffixing this salt as a plaintext tag to the end of observer-supplied input is a plausibly-secure cryptoacoustic communication channel for many choices of hash function.